PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:37:15
+Last updated: 2024-04-02 18:37:49
-Random Quote: Forgiveness is choosing to love.
-It is the first skill of self-giving love. - Mahatma Gandhi
+Random Quote: Be content with your lot; one cannot be first in everything. - Aesop